freecode23/real-time-2D-mapping/README.md

 Nmap done: 256 IP addre
 ```
+Note that for wifi, it can take up to 5 mins until you see the Pi address shows up in your nmap result.

-9. Copy the ip address of the Pi.
+9. Copy the ip address of the Pi which is the latest ip address listed.

 10. Check that you can now `ssh` into your Raspberry PI from your PC:
 ```